 |Course Title||BTEC Level 3 Foundation Diploma in Engineering/Level 3 BTEC Extended Diploma in Electrical and Electronic Engineering|

-The BTEC Level 3 Foundation Diploma is a specialist qualification for students who wish to pursue a career or higher education route in Engineering with a focus on Electrical and Electronic Engineering.
-The course is designed to provide you with a good knowledge and understanding of Engineering whilst developing the skills required to prepare you for employment or progression into Higher Education within the engineering sector.
-On completion of the Level 3 Foundation Diploma there is the opportunity to study for the Level 3 Extended Diploma in year 2, this is equivalent to three A Levels.
+The Level 3 Diploma is a specialist qualification for those who wish to pursue a career or higher education route in Engineering with a focus on Electrical and Electronic Engineering.
+The course is designed to provide you with a good knowledge and understanding of Electrical and Electronic Engineering whilst developing the skills required to prepare you for employment or progression into Higher Education within the engineering sector.
+On completion of the Level 3 90 Credit Diploma there is the opportunity to study for the Level 3 Extended Diploma in year two, this is equivalent to three A Levels.

-Five or more GCSEs at grades A*-C (9-4) including maths, English and Science.
-This is also a suitable progression route for students who have achieved their Level 2 Engineering qualification alongside GCSE Maths and English at grades A*-C (9-4).
+Minimum entry requirements are: Five or more GCSEs at grades A*-C (9-4) including maths, English and science or a Level 2 Engineering qualification.

 Engineers solve problems and design products using their knowledge of science, maths and technology.
 To be successful in engineering you need to have a curiosity and want to discover about the world around you and be creative with a desire to innovate and invent things.
+The engineering design process requires a lot of determination as new ideas are tested with many failing, so resilience and optimism are key personal attributes.
 It is essential for engineers to have a sound understanding of theory and how principles can be applied to the real world.
 Engineers usually work within multi-disciplinary teams and effective collaboration will drive projects forwards, so knowing how to listen to others and share ideas are key employability skills.
 English and communication skills are particularly important to engineers so they can present project proposals, updates and evaluations effectively.
 Technical reports will require clarity, integration of figures and statistical analysis so being able to write concisely and coherently to convey information to customers or colleagues is essential.
 Engineers also need to be able to communicate with colleagues at all levels in a professional manner, make presentations in meetings and respond appropriately to questions and feedback.
 Reading and interpreting technical reports and data is an everyday activity for many engineers and they must be able to identify, interpret and synthesise information and ideas.
-Calculations and problem solving are central to electronic measurement and testing processes to ensure products and processes are safe; this involves working to high levels of accuracy with very fine tolerances and using complex formulas.
-Projects will be planned using data analysis to ensure successful outcomes and simulation software will be used in designing and testing circuits.
+Calculations and problem solving are central to the engineering design process to ensure products are safe and are made from the most suitable materials; this involves working to high levels of accuracy with very fine tolerances and using complex formulas.
+Projects will be planned using data analysis to ensure successful outcomes, design will be optimised with computer-aided design (CAD) software and surveying equipment will be used to measure distances and height.
 To carry out all these calculations a good understanding of key mathematical concepts including algebra, statistics, probability, geometry and measure is required.

-Work experience is an essential element of your study programme and you will be supported to secure a five day work experience placement during term three.
+Work experience is an essential element of your Study Programme and you will be supported to secure a five-day work experience placement during term three.
 This will allow you to gain first hand exposure to the sector you wish to work in, start to develop key employability skills, make contacts and most importantly confirm your career goals.
-Students undertake placements with companies of all sizes, both local and regional, recently successful work experience placements have taken place with the following employers: BAE Systems, Stagecoach, JST Fabrications, Kellogg’s, William Hare, DAS Engineering Services.
+You will undertake placements with companies of all sizes, both local and regional.
+Recently successful work experience placements have taken place with the following employers: BAE Systems, Stagecoach, JST Fabrications, Kellogg’s, William Hare and DAS Engineering Services.